WED 2023. World Environment Day is one of the most celebrated days for environmental action. Since 1974, it has been celebrated every year on 5 June.

 The recent events suggest NO!

-The bushfires in Brazil, the United States, and Australia, the forest fire in Uttarakhand, the locust infestations across East Africa and India, and then, a global pandemic COVID-19.
+The bushfires in Brazil, the United States, and Australia, the forest fire in Uttarakhand, the locust infestations across East Africa and India, and then, the global pandemic COVID-19.

 These events suggest a strong act.
 It proves the might of Nature.
 Most importantly, this is an attitude check, if we don’t respect our dependence on Nature, the human race will be the first one to get extinct.

-This World Environment Day 2022, the theme is ‘Only One Earth’ with the focus on “Living Sustainably in Harmony with Nature”.
+This World Environment Day 2023, the theme is ‘Beat Plastic Pollution‘ with a focus on “Solutions to Plastic Pollution”.

 World Environment Day had different themes each year.
 Past themes include:

 2022- Only One Earth